ipeph/elasticstack/README.md

 # Elasticstack
-Elastic Stack for Monitoring Network by Febry Citra Prawira Negara
+Elastic Stack for Monitoring Network by Febry Citra Prawira Negara.

-• Network send log based on facility
+• Network send log based on facility\r
 • Rsyslog will format the log and save log on special folder
 • Filebeat will read all log and ship log
 • Logstash will parse, and format the log then send to elastic search